zkc3783/dream-share-discover/DAILY.md

 ## 20240305 Congrats on our teammate - Steven's birthday!!

-We have a lot of fun in T-MALL Changchun!
+We have a lot of fun in T-SHOW Changchun!

 ![alt text](image/20240305_1.jpg)